 Names for specific kinds of pain usually are not very poetic, but whiplash is the exception.
 When your body is suddenly jerked back and forth, it acts like a cracking whip, with your head being the end.
 You feel the lash long after the whip.
-We here at Kentucky Injury and Rehab for Louisville, KY, Dixie, KY, and Shively, KY, have all you need to know about whiplash.
+We here at Dixie Injury and Rehab for Louisville, KY, Dixie, KY, and Shively, KY, have all you need to know about whiplash.

 Causes of Whiplash